 Meet the Vikings

 The Vikings were great seafarers, raiders and traders of the Early Middle Ages.
 Far from being a race of barbarians, they presided over an extensive trading network.
 They fought with swords of Afghan steel, wore imported silk from China, and reached the coast of North America.
-Following in the Vikings’ footsteps, we make our own epic voyage across Europe.
-Beginning in York, we continue to Germany, Denmark and Sweden.
+Following in the Vikings’ footsteps, we make our own epic voyage across Europe starting at Germany through Denmark to Sweden.

 We seek out trading towns, treasure, kings and longships.
 Led by Viking expert Brian Ayers, we trace the rise of this great civilisation whose ruthless skill inspired awe and terror throughout Northern Europe and beyond.

 - Britain, Germany, Denmark, Sweden: a unique and epic sweep through the lands of the Vikings